-Teaching Professor of French & Francophone Studies
+Teaching Professor, French & Francophone Studies;

-Faculty, M.A.
-In Applied Second Language Acquisition
+Director, Advisor, and Faculty, M.A.
+In Applied Linguistics and Second Language Acquisition

 Areas of Interest

-- 82-793: Teaching Methodologies for the Foreign Language Classroom
+- 82-793 Teaching Methodologies for the Foreign Language Classroom

 Selected Awards and Honors

-- Barbara Lazarus Award, Carnegie Mellon University, 2019
+- Barbara Lazarus Mentoring Award, 2019

 Selected Community, University, and Professional Service

-- General Education Steering Committee, Dietrich College, 2019-present.
+- General Education Steering Committee

-Youngs, B. (2021) "Item-level Learning Analytics: Ensuring Quality in an Online French Course."
-Language Learning & Technology; Special Issue, to be published February 1, 2021.
+- Youngs, B. (2021).
+Item-level Learning Analytics: Ensuring Quality in an Online French Course.
+Language Learning & Technology; Special Issue, February 2021.

-Youngs, B. (2019) "SLA Theories and Practices in CALL."
+- Youngs, B. (2019).
+SLA Theories and Practices in CALL.
 In N. Arnold & L. Ducate (Eds.), Engaging Language Learners through CALL: From Theory and Research to Informed Practice (pp. 7-50).
 Advances in CALL Research and Practice.
 Bristol, CT: Equinox Publishing, Ltd.

-Youngs, B., Prakash, A., & Nugent, R. (2017) "Statistically-driven visualizations of student interactions with a French online course video."
+- Youngs, B., Prakash, A., & Nugent, R. (2017).
+Statistically-driven visualizations of student interactions with a French online course video.
 Computer Assisted Language Learning, special issue.
 DOI: 10.1080/09588221.2017.1367311

-Youngs, B., Moss-Horwitz, S., & Snyder, E. (2015) "Educational Data Mining for Elementary French Online: A Descriptive Study."
+- Youngs, B., Moss-Horwitz, S., & Snyder, E. (2015).
+Educational Data Mining for Elementary French Online: A Descriptive Study.
 In E. Dixon & M. Thomas (Eds.), Researching Language Learner Interactions Online: From Social Media to MOOCs (pp. 347-368).
 CALICO Book Series Volume 13.
-Available online

-Bayle, A. & Youngs, B. (2013) Patterns of Interaction Between Moderators and Learners During Synchronous Oral Discussions Online.
+- Bayle, A. & Youngs, B. (2013).
+Patterns of Interaction Between Moderators and Learners During Synchronous Oral Discussions Online.
 In P. Hubbard, B. Smith, M. Schulze (Eds.), Learner-Computer Interaction in Language Education: A Festschrift in Honor of Robert Fischer (pp. 66-91).
 San Marcos, TX: CALICO.